nipune/House-Price-Predictor/Melb_House_price_predictaor/README.md

 * The plot below is of the linear regression model looking at the Australian house price data.
 With a 80% fit to the data and mean absolute error of $114,352
 * ![image](comparisonpred.png)
 ## Sentiment Analysis
-* Team uses sentiment analysis technique to decide on our parameter model for real estate dataset, we used the Word Cloud to support our analysis.
+* Team uses sentiment analysis technique to decide on our parameter model for real estate dataset, we used the Word Cloud to support our analysis and generate the output.
-* The word cloud was using new articles that were pulled using the NewsApi searching for the key words 'House Prices Australia'.
+* The word cloud used news articles that were pulled using the NewsApi searching for the key words 'House Prices Australia'.
 * ![image](https://github.com/nipune/Project-2/blob/main/Melb_House_price_predictaor/word%20cloud%20.PNG)
 *
 * Use this model to predict home price value